John Lawley: The Salvation Army

 He married Salvation Army officer Captain Harriett Lawley (née Charteris) (born 1870) in 1887 in Cardiff in a ceremony conducted by General William Booth; they had five children: John Bramwell Lawley (1888-1967), Florence Annie Lawley (1890-1939), Herbert Douglas Lawley (1892-1968), Evangeline Broughall Lawley (1893-1989), and Oswald Victor Lawley (1895-1964).

-An innovative and unrestrained preacher, on one occasion while delivering a sermon about the sea of God's love and forgiveness he dived from the platform and continued his sermon while doing the breast stroke on the floor.
+While preaching, he often performed unusual or unorthodox actions to attract attention.
+On one occasion while delivering a sermon about the "sea" of God's love and forgiveness he dived from the platform and continued his sermon while doing the breast stroke on the floor.
 On other occasions he put up an umbrella and ran around in circles to attract outdoor listeners.
-At another time he tore his little Song Book in shreds in order to illustrate how the Devil tears his prey.
+At another time he tore his little Song Book in shreds as a metaphor for how the Devil tears his prey.

 Lawley's first song for The Salvation Army was written at Jarrow in 1879, and by 1916 he had contributed 19 of his songs to the Salvation Army Song Book, with many more in other publications.
 In all, Lawley commanded eight Corps: Mountain Ash, Hayle, West Hartlepool, Stockton-on-Tees, Sunderland, Nottingham, Bristol Circus, and Plymouth.
 For a period he was Chief Divisional Officer for Wales; during this time he was promoted to Major.
 While in charge of the Ipswich Division Major Lawley was sentenced to fourteen days' imprisonment for obstruction.